 Android (Digicert, GeoTrust)

-This publication of our SSL certificate is called SSL pinning and is best-practice in the industry.
-SSL pinning is used to ensure only Mapbox receives the data produced by Mapbox clients, and prevents Mapbox clients from reporting to a hostile network operator or other third party that is attempting to intercept network traffic.
+This practice is called certificate pinning and is best-practice in the industry.
+TLS/SSL pinning is used to ensure only Mapbox receives the data produced by Mapbox clients, and prevents Mapbox clients from reporting to a hostile network operator or other third party that is attempting to intercept network traffic.

 Our SDKs also check for certificate revocation.
 We pin to multiple certificates issued by authorities that support the Online Certificate Status Protocol (OCSP).
 OCSP makes some attempts to intercept traffic impossible and others more difficult. (iOS natively supports certificate revocation checking.)
 SSL pinning and OCSP go a long way toward securing communications, but security best practices and technology are evolving quickly.
 We continue to iterate on our approach and are considering additional technologies such as Domain Name System Security Extensions.

 Access to mobile data within our infrastructure is restricted.
-Any change in access triggers alarms to ensure that no one gains access accidentally.
 Access to all of the involved infrastructure is constantly and automatically audited and reviewed by multiple members of our security team.